ArkThis/AHA_ObjectWorld/AHA-Features.md

 Simply copy the data over onto your storage.
 And do that copy in the "old image" of creating "a target folder" (<- folders are MDOs too), called "Ingest-202308, then drag-n-drop whatever on it.

-Each folder/file will become a MoDO, with the additional tag "Ingest-202308", is now part of your collection.
+Each folder/file will become a Object, with the additional tag "Ingest-202308", is now part of your collection.
 They all come with metadata either directly stored as text on their object, or retrievable by relationships with other objects.

 Local or remote.
-The ID syntax and design of AHFX allows by design to refer to any MoDO-ID (the one with the 🌟️), and these references will still work, even if your object travels over networks, operating systems, anywhere: "it's just a copy of ...".
+The ID syntax and design of AHFX allows by design to refer to any Object-ID (the one with the 🌟️), and these references will still work, even if your object travels over networks, operating systems, anywhere: "it's just a copy of ...".

 There will generally be less metadata field mapping and transformation required, because of the design of AHFX: